GispoCoding/eis_qgis_plugin/README.md

 > [!TIP]
 > EIS Processing Algorithms, like all algorithms in QGIS Processing Toolbox, can be used to create and save custom workflows in QGIS Model Designer.

-## Roadmap
-- **Milestone 1**: Beta release 1 (May 2024).
-At this stage, the plugin should have the basic funtionalities required for a full MPM workflow implemented.
-Official testing phase begins.
-The plugin will be still under active development.
-- **Milestone 2**: Beta release 2 (October 2024).
-All features should be incorporated at this time and the plugin useful for actual MPM work.
-Testing will continue and potential bugs will be fixed and the user experience refined.
-- **Milestone 3**: Final release (April 2025).
-The plugin is considered complete and fully functional, and the EIS project ends.
-After this, the plugin will be maintained and bugs fixed, but majority of further work will lie on the shoulders of the open source community.

 ## Contributing